 What is the Average Net Worth By Age Group in America?
-(And Median)
+(And Median Net Worth by Age)

 There are enough data-points to make a reasonably accurate guess at an average and median for our selected age groups.
-And, by popular demand, here are the numbers without primary residence equity as well (although you should generally include your primary residence in your net worth calculation):
+We’ve calculated the numbers with and without primary residence equity (although you should generally include your primary residence in your net worth calculation):

 |Age of Household Head||Average Wealth||Median Wealth||Average Wealth (No House)||Median Wealth (No House)|

-And here it is in easy-to-share visible form (this time only counting primary home value):
+And here are net worth by age breakdowns in easy-to-share visible form (this time only counting primary home value):